gekatateam/neptunus/plugins/inputs/dynamic_grpc/README.md

       # use TLS but skip chain & host verification
       tls_insecure_skip_verify = false

-      # json-encoded request that will be encoded to procedure input message
+      # request body in json that will be encoded to procedure input message
       invoke_request = '''
 {
   "subscribe_order_book_request": {